 There’s masses of academic research but not a lot of practical exploration of business use of AI.
 Commission us to find the use cases relevant to your organisation, as well as finding thought-leaders in academia and industry with actionable insights for you.

 We produce the annual AI Governance Report which uncovers the trends in public policy and AI use.
 Email us to receive the latest report.

 Do you want to influence rules and regulations?

-National and international regulations and law on data and AI is rapidly emerging as governments seek to keep up with technological changes and ensure what goes on in business and other organisations is appropriate for society.
-There will likely be attempts to levy new taxes on data driven businesses which could impact on commercial opportunities and increased regulation of how AI and data are used.
+National and international regulations and law on data and AI are rapidly emerging as governments seek to keep up with technological changes and ensure what goes on in business and other organisations is appropriate for society.
+There will likely be attempts to levy new taxes on data driven businesses which could impact on commercial opportunities.
+In different jurisdictions we are seeing more draft rules to regulate how AI and data are used.

 Unless you have your own government relations team, it’s a struggle to keep up with all the different proposals.
 You can use our long experience of building strong government relations for private and not-for-profit sectors to understand government thinking and share your real-world insights to help policy formulation.

 Hot air or real social impact?

 The brands that will thrive in the coming years are the ones that have a purpose beyond profitSir Richard Branson

 Organisations talk a lot about their purpose, and you can see why when you read the research showing that consumers are increasingly spending with businesses that have strong credentials for how they treat employees, the environment and communities.

 Unfortunately it’s easier to spout platitudes about being purpose-driven than to genuinely engineer your organisation to live and breathe equal focus on people, planet and profit.